alterNERDtive/EDDiscovery-wiki/Using-the-3D-Map.md

 This is with star naming enabled, in perspective mode.

+# Menu Bar

 Use the menu bar to select many features to turn on/off on the maps:

 ![Menu bar](http://i.imgur.com/2qTou0G.png)

-Toolbar (from left):

-* Left arrow	Go to previous travelled system (or first system if not selected on a travelled system)
+* Left arrow:	Go to previous travelled system (or first system if not selected on a travelled system)
-* Right arrow	Go to next travelled system
+* Right arrow:	Go to next travelled system
-* Marker	Go to latest travelled system
+* Marker:	Go to latest travelled system
-* >A	Turn on/off Automatically jump to current system when travelling
+* >A:	Turn on/off Automatically jump to current system when travelling
-* Home	Center on home system
+* Home:	Center on home system
-* !
-Center on selected system in the travel history
+* !:	Center on selected system in the travel history
-* Target	Center on selected target system
+* Target:	Center on selected target system
-* Lines	For the travelled history, Turn on/off lines between travelled systems or dots on each system
+* Lines:	For the travelled history, Turn on/off lines between travelled systems or dots on each system
-* Star	Select what stars to display, either none, all stars, all stars with stations marked in blue
+* Star:	Select what stars to display, either none, all stars, all stars with stations marked in blue
-* Star(n)	Select to turn on or off star discs showing at high zoom levels (zoom>=1), and/or star naming, and if stars are coloured.
+* Star(n):	Select to turn on or off star discs showing at high zoom levels (zoom>=1), and/or star naming, and if stars are coloured.
 Star naming only happens at higher zoom levels.
-* Bookmarks	Turn on/off bookmarks, notemarks or add a new region mark
+* Bookmarks:	Turn on/off bookmarks, notemarks or add a new region mark
-* Map Objects	Turn on/off various galaxy map objects, and decide if to name them or not
+* Map Objects:	Turn on/off various galaxy map objects, and decide if to name them or not
-* Grid	Turn on/off coarse grid
+* Grid:	Turn on/off coarse grid
-* Fine Grid	Turn on/off fine grid
+* Fine Grid:	Turn on/off fine grid
-* 10,21	Turn on/off grid coordinates
+* 10,21:	Turn on/off grid coordinates
-* Perspective mode	Turn on/off perspective mode.
+* Perspective mode:	Turn on/off perspective mode.
 Perspective mode allows you to fly through the galaxy anywhere
-* Elite Movement	Turn on/off Elite movement - keep Y the same as you travel.
+* Elite Movement:	Turn on/off Elite movement - keep Y the same as you travel.
 Useful in perspective mode only
-* Galaxy	Display galaxy maps
+* Galaxy:	Display galaxy maps
-* Filter	Filter travel by expedition dates
+* Filter:	Filter travel by expedition dates
-* ?
-In game help
+* ?:	In game help

 * Video Recorder	Record a flight, play back a flight, and save/load flights
 * Star/Object Entry	Entry box to find specific star or galaxy object